dolevshor/Azure-Snapshots-Insights/README.md

 - **Filtering:** Filter snapshots by specific subscription/s, resource group/s or specific resource/s.
 - **Age-Based Filtering:** View snapshots by age creation (_1, 2, 3, 4, 5, 6 ,7, 14, 30, 60, 90 days ago_), making it easy to identify old ones.
 - **Snapshot Deletion:** Remove outdated or unnecessary snapshots with just a few clicks directly from the workbook.
+  - Delete multiple snapshots directly from the workbook.

 ### Age-Based Filtering